Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \subsection{Instances}

-The experiments are based on industrial instances for three different terminals in the service network of our industry partner: \textit{medium} (M), \textit{large} (L), and \textit{extra-large}(XL).
-Each category has a reference plan for a terminal on a particular day as provided by our industry partner.
-Table \ref{stats_instances} reports the statistics of the instances: \textit{$\#$Arcs} denoting the total number of unique outgoing sort pairs or arcs from the terminal, \textit{$\#$Commodities} denoting the number of commodities that are sorted at the terminal and loaded into outbound trailers (rounded to nearest multiple of $1,000$), and \textit{$\#$Loads} denoting the number of planned loads in the reference load plan for the corresponding terminals (rounded to the nearest multiple of 50).
-Note that, in addition to the planned loads, small package companies typically operate \textit{empty} trailers on the outbound sort pairs for trailer repositioning.
-This study only considers trailers that are filled with commodity volume and do not include empty trailer capacity.
+The experiments are based on industrial instances for three different terminals in the service network of our industry partner: \textit{small} (S), \textit{medium} (M), and \textit{large} (L).
+Table \ref{stats_instances} reports the statistics of the instances with \textit{$\#$Terminals} denoting the total number of unique outbound terminals, \textit{$\#$Commodities} denoting the number of commodities that are sorted at the terminal and loaded into outbound trailers (rounded to nearest multiple of $1,000$), and \textit{$\#$Trailers} denoting the number of planned trailers in the reference plan for the corresponding terminals (rounded to the nearest multiple of 50); only pup trailers are considered in the experiments.
+Note that, in addition to the planned trailers, parcel delivery companies typically operate \textit{empty} trailers to the outbound terminals for trailer repositioning.
+This study only considers trailers that are planned to have commodity volume and does not include planned empty trailer capacity.

-It is worth highlighting that the XL instance operates more volume and capacity than the M and L instances combined.
-Table \ref{stats_mipmodel_var} reports some statistics for Model \eqref{CreateLoadsModel} for the three instances: $\#$Integer-Vars and $\#$Continuous-Vars denoting the number of integer and continuous decision variables, respectively, and $\#$Constraints denoting the total number of constraints.
+It is worth highlighting that the L instance has more planned capacity than the S and M instances combined.
+Table \ref{stats_mipmodel_var} reports some statistics for Model \eqref{CreateLoadsModel} for the three instances: $\#$Integer-Vars and $\#$Continuous-Vars denote the number of integer and continuous decision variables, respectively, and $\#$Constraints denotes the total number of constraints.